Section 1 of 7 · What's Happening

 Budget Review Work Session

-📍 City Hall Council Chambers • ⏰ 6:00 PM — Final work session before June vote
+📍 City Hall Council Chambers • ⏰ 6:00 PM — Final work session before the hearing continues June 8

 8